 (17) Sugam Services Ltd. is engaged in taxable supply of services in Delhi.
 The turnover of Sugam Services Ltd. exceeded ₹ 20 lakh on 1st November.
-It is liable to get registered by 1st December in
+It is liable to apply for registration by

+1st December in Delhi.

 (ii) State-wise registration [Section 25(2) read with rule 11]